alosdiallo/DNA_Rchitect/ShinySolution/README.md

 modHicVizApp1.R is modularized code (stuff is put into functions) so that data is read only once per upload of matrix file.

-***USE modHicVizApp1.R for any further development
+***USE modHicVizAppBETA.R for any further development